 Conclusion

 This business case challenges participants to apply their data analysis and machine learning expertise in the context of health and safety incident classification within the mining industry.
 It emphasizes the role of a data science consultant who goes beyond the provided dataset, conducting industry research and leveraging all available resources to develop an enhanced solution.

+Link to Dataset & template PPT: Link to resources